 - be on an accessible route in compliance with 4.1.4; and

 - be identified with signage in compliance with applicable provisions of 4.4.7.

 - be designed to permit a wheelchair to turn within an open space that has a diameter of not less than 2440 mm (96 in.).
-In a retrofit situation where providing the required turning space is technically infeasible, the turning space may be reduced to not less than 2130 mm (84 in.);
+In a retrofit situation where providing the required turning space is technically infeasible, the turning space may be reduced to not less than 2130 mm (84 in.) with priority given to allow enough clear space between the toilet and the lavatory;

 - be equipped with a door that

 - complies with 4.1.6;

 - is equipped with a power operator;

 - can be locked from the inside

 - with a closed fist;

 - without tight grasping, pinching or twisting of the wrist; and

 - with a force less than 22 N (5lbf)

-- has latch operating and locking mechanisms located not less than 900 mm (35 in.) and not more than 1000 mm (39-3/8 in.) above the floor; - where equipped with a power locking mechanism, have: - a push-to-lock button on the inside; - a push-to-unlock button on the inside that also activates the power door operator; - signage indicating the door locking/unlocking procedures installed next to the locking/ unlocking buttons; - a sign on the inside that is illuminated wiht the word "LOCKED" when the door is locked; - a sign on the outside that is illuminated with the words "IN USE" when the door is locked - can be released from the outside or other means provided for door to be opened from the outside in case of emergency;
+- has latch operating and locking mechanisms located not less than 900 mm (35-1/2 in.) and not more than 1000 mm (39-3/8 in.) above the floor; - where equipped with a power locking mechanism, have: - a push-to-lock button on the inside; - a push-to-unlock button on the inside that also activates the power door operator; - signage indicating the door locking/unlocking procedures installed next to the locking/ unlocking buttons; - a sign on the inside that is illuminated with the word "LOCKED" when the door is locked; - a sign on the outside that is illuminated with the words "IN USE" when the door is locked - can be released from the outside or other means provided for door to be opened from the outside in case of emergency;